gustavo-gomes-ghg/gustavo-career-history/README.md

 - Positives: good character, good relationship with the team, ability to simplify complex problems, agile and practical.
 - Negatives: I try to quickly solve a problem and being quick may not be the best solution, impatient, difficulty not showing displeasure.

+## Data Engineer vision
+Assuming that this company has no budget limit, it must have a data warehouse equipped with pipelines and distinct databases for hot, analysis and cold (lake) data.
+To populate these databases it might use API associated with stream notification system like Kafka, Kinesis or RabbitMq.
+To process this huge data quantity, different approaches might be used, like SQL queries for big data or reduces for real time analytics.
+To visualize the results, Tableau or PowerBI might be used.

+Considering budget limits, more conventional approaches might be used, like few databases, sql queries and python scripts to analyze, process and plot data on charts and graphs.
+A batch process might be created to feed a internal web page to display the results.

 ## Education
 - _Cybersecurity and Ethical Hacking (Graduate course), UNICIV_ -> Mar 2021 - Feb 2022, Remote
 #####